sidharthbolar/raspberry-pi-wfh-efficiency/README.md

 #### Note
 Time spent in attending virtual meetings still counts as work!!!

+## Solution

-## Solution:Interface a Pi Cam module with Raspberry PI and if a person is detected(wfh would mean only I am detected)then count that instance has working
+* Interface a Pi Cam module with Raspberry PI and if a person is detected(wfh would mean only I am detected)then count that instance has working

 1. At EOD, aggregate the count of instances working and the summary results are notified via email